-The ESXi hypervisor now uses high-level resource management policies to compute a target memory allocation for each virtual machine, based on the current system load and parameter settings for the virtual machine—shares, reservation and limit.
+The ESXi hypervisor uses high-level resource management policies to compute a target memory allocation for each virtual machine, based on the current system load and parameter settings for the virtual machine—shares, reservation and limit.
 The computed target allocation is used to guide the dynamic adjustment of the memory allocation for each VM.
 When host memory is overcommitted, the target allocations are still achieved by invoking several lower-level mechanisms to reclaim memory from VM’s.

-Current CPUs are helping out too!
-Intel Xeon and AMD Opteron now have two layers of page tables in hardware—one layer stores guest virtual to guest physical address translation, and the other layer stores the guest physical to host physical memory address translation.
+Modern processors are helping out too!
+Intel Xeon and AMD Opteron CPUs have two layers of page tables in hardware—one layer stores guest virtual to guest physical address translation and the other layer stores the guest physical to host physical memory address translation.
 These two tables are synchronized via processor hardware which reduces overall overhead in synching the page tables.

 ESXi employs a share-based allocation algorithm to achieve efficient memory utilization for all virtual machines and to guarantee memory to those virtual machines that need it most.
 ESXi provides three configurable parameters to control the host memory allocation for a virtual machine: Memory Reservation, Limit, and Shares.

 Reservation is a guaranteed lower bound on the amount of host physical memory reserved for the VM.
 Memory Limit is the upper bound of the amount of host physical memory allocated for a VM.
-The default setting for Limit, is unlimited, which is its specified virtual machine memory size.
-Memory Shares entitle a VM to a fraction of available host physical memory based on the priority that has been setup, and is important when overall memory has been overcommitted.¹
+The default setting for Limit is unlimited, which is its specified virtual machine memory size.
+Memory Shares specify the relative priority for a VM if more than the reservation is available.

 However, if memory usage patterns change, ESXi will reclaim unused memory for use by more active VM’s.
 Ballooning is the first reclamation technique utilized, and swapping is the second.
 However, both reclamation techniques may have performance ramifications if indeed, the server lacks sufficient memory.
-Note that while vSphere 5 is another significant advancement in virtualized efficiency, the amount of memory in the host server will still determine how many VMs can be successfully run, with performance levels meeting user performance expectations and established levels.
+Note the amount of memory in the host server will still determine how many VMs can be successfully run, with performance levels meeting user performance expectations and established levels.
 RAM can certainly be managed and optimized, but there is still no substitution for having enough memory in the server.

-To enhance RAS capabilities, vSphere 5 employs Error Isolation, also known as Memory Reliability.
+ESXi 6.0 employs Memory Reliability, also known as error isolation.
 This function allows ESXi to stop using parts of memory when it determines that a failure might occur (predictive, ECC), as well as when a failure did occur (actual, uncorrectable).
 Corrected errors are reported and collected, and ESXi stops using the failed address to prevent the corrected error from becoming an uncorrected error.
 This enables better VMkernel reliability despite errors that are occurring in RAM, and avoids using memory pages that might contain errors.

-The best way to cost effectively configure servers, regardless of brand you choose—Cisco, Dell, HP, IBM, Oracle or Fujitsu—is by selecting DATARAM memory for your virtualized servers.
-Smart VMware users know the best track to significant cost savings is to order servers with the minimum memory configuration from the server OEM, and then fully configure the server memory with high-capacity DIMMs from DATARAM.
+The best way to cost effectively configure servers, regardless of brand you choose—Cisco, Dell, HP, IBM, Lenovo, Oracle or Fujitsu—is by selecting Dataram memory for your virtualized servers.
+Smart VMware users know the best path to significant cost savings is to order servers with the minimum memory configuration from the server OEM, and then fully configure the server memory with high-capacity DIMMs from Dataram.
 This is the fastest track to cost savings at the front-end of the new hardware procurement cycle.
-Compatibility, reliability, quality, and skilled technical support all come with significant cost savings in every DATARAM memory product you select.
-And don’t forget DATARAM memory is backed **FOREVER** via a Lifetime Warranty, further lowering your total cost of ownership.
+Compatibility, reliability, quality, and skilled technical support all come with significant cost savings in every Dataram memory product you select.
+And don’t forget Dataram memory is backed with a Lifetime Warranty, further lowering your total cost of ownership.